Revisiting mass-radius relationships for exoplanet populations: a machine learning insight: Results

-As can be seen, the radius of class 1 planets shows a strong dependency on the planetary mass.
-In comparison, the planetary radius and stellar mass of class 2 planets have a strong linear correlation.
-We apply the MCMC as a supportive method to find scaling relationships between these highly correlated parameters.
-Eq.~\ref{eq11} is the relation between the radius and mass of class 1 planets.
-Fig.~\ref{fig15} demonstrates the diagrams related to Eq.~\ref{eq11}.
-In the upper panel, the red line shows the best scaling relation, and the green area illustrates $\pm1\sigma$ uncertainties around it.
-The lower panel shows the one- and two-dimensional marginalized posterior distributions of the scaling relation parameters, where $A$ is the slope and $C$ is the intercept of the relation.
+As can be seen in Table~\ref{tab4}, the radius of a small planet shows a strong dependency on its mass.
+Furthermore, there is no strong correlation between stellar mass and planetary radius for small planets.
+In comparison, the radius of a giant planet depends weakly on its mass because above $\sim8R_{\oplus}$ the electron degeneracy pressure dominates \citep{1969ApJ...158..809Z,2007ApJ...669.1279S,2012ApJ...744...59S}.
+In addition to this, the planetary radius and stellar mass of giant planets have a strong linear correlation.
+We apply the MCMC as a supportive method to find the best scaling relations between the radius and mass of small planets and between the radius and stellar mass of giant planets while considering the reported errors of physical values.
+Row 8 of Table~\ref{tab4} presents the linear fit between the radius and mass of small planets.
+Additionally, the linear fit between the radius of giant planets and the mass of their host stars is presented in row 9.
+The related diagrams are depicted in Fig.~\ref{fig14} and \ref{fig15}.

-Eq.~\ref{eq12} represents the scaling relation between the radius of class 2 planets and the mass of their host stars.
-The related diagrams are shown in Fig.~\ref{fig16}.
-In the upper panel, the blue area shows $\pm1\sigma$ uncertainties around the best scaling relation (red line).
-The lower panel is also the marginalized posterior distribution of the scaling relation parameters.
-We should note that in plotting Fig.~\ref{fig15} and~\ref{fig16}, the data points have been binned with a width of 0.05 $\log M_{p}$ and 0.05 $\log M_{s}$, respectively.
-The binned and actual data are shown by black and gray circles, respectively.